makersacademy/bowling-challenge/README.md

 npm i
 open SpecRunner.html
 ```
-If open command does not work on your machine, just copy the full path of the SpecRunner file into your browser's address bar after.
+If open command does not work on your machine, just copy the full path of the SpecRunner file into your browser's address bar.

 ## User stories